remote_execution.Rmd

 CovariateEffectNames)

-installationDirectory = "/home/user/InstallDirNLME", # a directory where NLME Engine is unzipped
+installationDirectory = "/home/user/InstallDirNLME", # Directory where NLME Engine is installed on the remote server

-hostName = "remoteMULTICOREHost", # an internal name of the host, not used in computations
+hostName = "remoteMULTICOREHost", # Internal name for the host

-numCores = 16, # number of parallel jobs to be executed
+numCores = 16, # Number of parallel jobs to run

-isLocal = FALSE, # FALSE since the remote run is used
+isLocal = FALSE, # Set to FALSE for remote execution

-userName = "user", # user account on the remote host
+userName = "user", # Your username on the remote server

 )